Transport in Switzerland: Air transport

 A turnaround occurred in 1996 when Swissair decided to abandon all the intercontinental routes departing from Geneva except for New York and Washington (that is, all its African destinations).
 The airport then requested the Swiss Federal Government to implement an open skies policy for Geneva and abolish the legal monopoly enjoyed by Swissair.
 Following the open skies policy, Geneva Airport now serves over 110 direct destinations from more than 55 airlines.
 It is the main hub for easyJet Switzerland and a focus airport for Swiss International Air Lines, as well as home to the executive office of IATA.

-Road access to the airport is provided by highways: It's directly connected to the rest of Switzerland by the A1 highway and France via the A40.
-It has its own railway station, Geneva Airport railway station, from the Swiss Federal Railways (CFF) located right besides the main terminal with trains regularly departing to the rest of Switzerland, towards Neuchâtel, Lausanne-Fribourg-Berne-Zurich, and Lausanne-Vevey-Montreux-Sion-Brig and stopping in all cases in Geneva main train station located in the city centre, which lies only 7 minutes away from the airport by train.
+Road access to the airport is provided by highways: It is directly connected to the rest of Switzerland by the A1 highway and France via the A40.
+It has its own railway station, Geneva Airport railway station, from the Swiss Federal Railways (CFF) located right besides the main terminal with trains regularly departing to the rest of Switzerland, towards Neuchâtel, Lausanne-Fribourg-Bern-Zürich, and Lausanne-Vevey-Montreux-Sion-Brig and stopping in all cases in Geneva main train station located in the city centre, which lies only 7 minutes away from the airport by train.
 Geneva train station is also connected via HSR to France, and to the Léman Express rail network.
 The airport is also served by several Genevan public transport lines such as trolleybus line 10.

 The third largest Swiss airport is EuroAirport Basel Mulhouse Freiburg which handled 7.3 million passengers in 2016 and is located entirely on French territory.

+In addition, Sion Airport is a small airport in Sion (Valais) and St. Gallen–Altenrhein Airport near Lake Constance.